Sufficient Control of Complex Networks: Minimum-cost Sufficient Control Problem

-respectively, where $\lfloor \cdot \rfloor$ denotes the floor function; (ii) finding the corresponding costs in Table \ref{table.cost} according to their lengths and sum the costs.
-The details of the function $\mathscr{E}(q, d)$ are presented in lines 32-39 in Algorithm 3.
+(ii) The corresponding costs for each part are found in Table \ref{table.cost} based on their lengths, and the costs are summed.
+The function $\mathscr{E}(q, d)$ returns the summation of the costs.

-The EDCP algorithms starts with a number of control paths and control {cycles} identified by a certain controllability algorithm.
-To avoid causing confusion in later discussions, we term these initial control paths as stems and initial control {cycles} as {cycles}.
-The initialization step of the EDCP algorithm is to merge {cycles} into stems, where some or all stems later can be divided into the requested number of control paths for fulfilling sufficient control.
-Specifically, we break the longest {cycle} in ${\emph {\c{C}}}$ ($\emph {\c{c}}_{max}$, for example) by removing one of its links; then image that it is connected to the shortest stem $p_{min}$ in $P$ to form a new stem and update the length of the stem $p_{min} \leftarrow \emph {\c{c}}_{max} + p_{min}$; repeat this process until there is no {cycle} left.
-In this way we shall obtain the stem set $P$ consisting of $|P|$ stems $p_{1}, p_{2},..., p_{|P|}$.
-For a stem $p_k \in P \quad (k =1,2,...,|P|)$, let $|p_k|$ denote its length and initialize the length of its \emph{undivided part} as $l_k \leftarrow |p_k|$.
+The EDCP algorithm starts with a number of control paths and control cycles identified by the MCFP algorithm.
+To avoid confusion in later discussions, we term the control paths as paths, and the control cycles as cycles.
+And the path is divided into sub-paths by driver nodes, with each sub-path having a driver node as its initial node.
+The initialization step of the EDCP algorithm is to merge cycles into paths, where some or all paths later can be divided into the requested number of sub-paths for fulfilling sufficient control.
+Specifically, we break the longest cycle $\mathcal{c}_{\text{long}} \ in {\mathcal{C}}$ by removing one of its links.
+The broken cycle is denoted as $\mathcal{c}'_{\text{long}}$ and we connect it to the shortest path $\mathcal{p}_{\text{sht}} \in \mathcal{P}$, i.e., $\mathcal{p}_{\text{sht}} = \mathcal{p}_{\text{sht}} \cup \mathcal{c}'_{\text{long}}$.
+This process is repeated until there is no cycle left.
+In this way we shall obtain the path set $\mathcal{P}$.
+For each path $\mathcal{p_i} \in \mathcal{P}$, we initialize its undivided part as itself, i.e., $l_i = \mathcal{p_i}$.